insure logo

 How to calculate dwelling coverage

-The dwelling coverage you have in your policy is what pays to rebuild your home after a disaster.
+The dwelling coverage you have is the main part of an insurance policy.
 If you have $500,000 in dwelling coverage, then your homeowners insurance policy will pay out a maximum of $500,000 to rebuild your home, regardless of construction costs.

 Your dwelling coverage should equal (or exceed) your home’s replacement cost because you want it to fully cover the costs of rebuilding your home.
-You can calculate it by multiplying your home’s square footage by your local rebuild cost.
-Rebuild costs are generally given per square foot, but make sure to double-check.
+Make sure it’s as accurate as possible.

 The 80% rule